richardhuskey/asteroid_impact/src/doc/output-trigger.rst

 ``"step_begin"``
     Occurs on the beginning of each step.
+``"game_level_begin"``
+    Occurs when the level begins, or changes.
+The level changes when the player collects the number of crystals for the level.
+``"game_level_complete"``
+    When the player picks up the last crystal in a level in either the standard gameplay or adaptive gameplay steps.
 ``"game_death"``
     When the player touches an asteroid during gameplay and dies.
 This works in both the game and adaptive gameplay steps.
-``"game_level_complete"``
+``"game_shield_activate"``
+    When the player picks and activates a shield power-up.
+``"game_slow_activate"``
+    When the player picks and activates a time slowdown power-up.
+``"game_crystal_collected"``
-    When the player picks up the last crystal in a level in either the standard gameplay or adaptive gameplay steps.
+    When the player picks and activates a time slowdown power-up.
 ``"adaptive_difficulty_increase"``
     When the player completes a level in the adaptive gameplay mode, and the "level score" increments to the next more difficult level in the list.
 ``"adaptive_difficulty_decrease"``